Guinness Sustainable Infrastructure IHT Service

 Although the service intends investing in sustainable energy infrastructure, the plan for the foreseeable future is to invest only in rooftop-mounted solar projects.
 Therefore, this is quite a specific service.
 Additional risks include the fact that Guinness prefers to invest in pre-construction projects; for example, there may be delays in construction that could impact electricity generating capability and thus returns.

-Guinness levies no initial charges.
+Guinness levies no initial charges directly.
 The annual management fee is 1%, paid for by the underlying investee company.
 In addition, there is a 0.275% dealing fee and annual custodian fee of £37.50 per client – both paid by the underlying company.
 There is a performance fee of 20% of any profits payable on redemption assuming a simple hurdle of 3.5% per annum has been achieved.
-The total charges are annual capped at 1.5%, excluding performance fees.
+The total annual charges are annual capped at 1.5%, excluding performance fees.
+Please see the provider's documents for more details on the total fees and charges.
+If you would like a full breakdown of charges, or a personal illustration, please let us know.

-The biggest concern for this service is its current size of under £1 million.
-However, Guinness Asset Management has over £20 million invested in rooftop-mounted solar projects through its existing EIS and has shown its expertise at delivering excellent returns.
-The team is well resourced and experienced and returns, although not guaranteed, should be fairly predictable over the long term.
-Information as at May 2016.
+Guinness Asset Management has over £20 million invested in rooftop-mounted solar projects through its existing EIS and has shown its expertise at delivering excellent returns, although past performance is not a guide to the future.
+The Sustainable Infrastructure IHT Service benefits from the team's considerable experience and resources.
+We believe returns, although not guaranteed, should be predictable over the long term.